 Member - Human Resources Management Committee

-Mr Nicoll is a dairy farmer from South Gippsland.
-He owns and operates a perennial pasture based dairy business, milking a crossbred herd, at Fish Creek in South Gippsland.
-Mr Nicoll holds qualifications in Science, Land Rehabilitation and Horticulture and was awarded a Nuffield Scholarship in 2010, which provided him with the opportunity to study the global dairy industry.
-His industry roles have included Deputy Chair and subsequently Chair of the GippsDairy Regional Development Program.
-He is a member of UDV and has a strong national and international network of agricultural contacts.
-Mr Nicoll brings a deep passion for the dairy industry and extensive knowledge of dairy farming systems and technologies to the Dairy Australia Board.
+Graeme is a dairy farmer from South Gippsland.
+He owns and operates a perennial pasture-based dairy business, milking a crossbred herd, at Fish Creek in South Gippsland.
+Graeme holds qualifications in Science, Land Rehabilitation and Horticulture and was awarded a Nuffield Scholarship in 2010.
+His industry roles have included Deputy Chair and Chair of the GippsDairy Regional Development Program.

 Appointed January 2017